exercism/DEPRECATED.javascript/exercises/hello-world/HINTS.md

     });

 The text 'says hello world' is repeated.
-This is how you know which test failed.
+This is how you know the test failed.

 The failure message explains what is wrong: